 Achilles tendon pain

-There are a few conditions that can lead to you having pain in your achilles tendon, but the most common is an ‘Achilles tendinopathy’.
-A tendinopathy is the word used to describe a non-inflammatory condition, where the tendon has become irritated and/or degenerative.
+There are a few conditions that can lead to you having pain in your achilles tendon, but the most common is ‘achilles tendinopathy’.
+Tendinopathy is the word used to describe where the tendon has become irritated and/or damaged over time.

 Why do people get pain?